mini-rose/mocha/doc/buildsystem.rst

 ============

 Mocha has its own build system, which is baked into the compiler for convenience.
-It is all based around the .mocha file, which is located in the project root directory.
+It is all based around the .x file, which is located in the project root directory.